theobald-software/helpcenter.theobald-software.github.io/includes/components/settings/general-settings.md

 !!! tip
-	To add keywords to multiple extractions at once, select the extractions in the main window of the Designer.
+	To add keywords to multiple extractions at once, select the extractions in the main window of the Designer.<br>
 	Right-click + **Add/Remove keywords** opens the window "Add/Remove Keywords To/From Multiple Extractions".